-- Visualization of results in QGIS requires manual modification of .xdmf file: change <Xdmf Version="3.0"> to <Xdmf Version="2.0"> . - Model setup fails if there is a dot '.' in the working directory path.
-For example: "MySimulations/Sim1.1/" does not work, while "MySimulations/Sim1\1/" works. - Aborting a simulation using Ctrl+C can corrupt the HDF5 result file. - Tool tip text is too long to be displayed completely. - Abort bottom may no work as intended, i.e. simulation does not stop.
+- Visualization of results in QGIS requires manual modification of .xdmf file: change <Xdmf Version="3.0"> to <Xdmf Version="2.0"> . - Model setup fails if there is a dot '? in the working directory path.
+For example: "MySimulations/Sim1.1/" does not work, while "MySimulations/Sim1_1/" works. - Aborting a simulation using Ctrl+C can corrupt the HDF5 result file. - Abort bottom may no work as intended, i.e. simulation does not stop.